10 Crystal Morphology and Symmetry

 3 rotoinversion, however, is not so trivial.
 For example, in Figure 10.26 (below), we apply a 3 axis to solid point 1 (above the page).
 Rotation of 120o and inversion produces an open point (point 2, below the page).
 We repeat the operation: point 2 is rotated 120o and inverted to produce point 3, and so forth.
 After five repeats, we have produced points 2, 3, 4, 5, and 6, and we are done because a sixth repeat gets us back to the original point.
 A 3 axis relates six points in total, shown in the large stereo diagram in the Figure.
 Examination of this diagram reveals that a 3 axis is the same as a 3-fold axis and an inversion center operating independently.
 Three of the points are above the page and three below.
 Those above are not directly above those below – they are offset by a rotation of 60o.

 The drawing in the figure above shows a crystal that has a vertical 3 axis of symmetry.
-It also has mirror planes of symmetry, and 2-fold axes of symmetry (but they are hard to pick out in the drawing).
+It also has three vertical mirror planes of symmetry, each running through one of the top edges.
+The crystal also contains 2-fold axes of symmetry (they are perpendicular to the mirror planes but are hard to pick out in the drawing).
 This crystal form, called a rhombohedron, contains 3 crystal faces in its top half, and three in its bottom half, that are offset by 60o with respect to each other — just as the three solid dots and three open circles are in the stereo diagram.

 Figure 10.28 shows drawings of crystals with rotoinversion symmetry; they correspond to the stereo diagrams in Figure 10.27.
 Rotoinversion symmetry is often difficult to pick out in crystals and is more obvious in stereo diagrams.